 Walking Distance – 13 km / 8 miles

 You will have thorough briefing with your guide 1 or 2 days before your trek.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 DAY 1: Cusco – Chachabamba – Wiñay Wayna – Machu Picchu – Aguas Calientes